Current business situation

 Banking and finance

-Rates of non-payment are high and due diligence is particularly crucial.
-Risks to Australian companies can be minimised by obtaining a Standby Letter of Credit, issued by a centrally located branch of a trusted bank or a Trade Credit Insurance.
+In order to avoid non-payment when working with local partners, Austrade encourages businesses to do due diligence and require a Standby Letter of Credit, issued by a centrally located branch of a trusted bank or a Trade Credit Insurance.

 The Export Finance and Insurance Corporation (EFIC) is Australia’s export credit agency and aim to help Australian businesses overcome the financial barriers they face when exporting.
 By offering a wide range of export credit and insurance products, it helps Australian exporters to take advantage of trade opportunities.
 The EFIC also provides regularly updated country risk analysis.